lip6/pnml2nupn/README.md

 To increase the max allocated memory to the heap, in case you are dealing with very large PNML files, pass the -Xmx argument to the JVM.
 In the following example, the max memory is set to 2 Go:

   ***java -Xmx2g -jar pnml2nupn-version.jar pathToPNMLFile [pathToFolder pathToAnotherPNMLFile ...]***

+For the complete list of options you can pass to the tool, please have a look at the [usage page on the companion site](https://pnml.lip6.fr/pnml2nupn/usage.html), or look into the provided [Shell script](fr.lip6.move.pnml2nupn/src/site/resources/download/pnml2nupn.sh) (see below).

 ### Invocation using a Shell script